 We're going to go over each method and give pros and cons to each one, but of course the first thing you need to start is cans, or jars.
 Luckily enough for you we're going to go over that first as it's the most important part of the whole article!

-Best Jars & Lids For Canning
+Best Jars and Lids for Canning

 You literally can't do this process if you skip this step, so let's get the foundation right before we try to build the food pyramid on a thin foundation.
 There are two things to look at when selecting the perfect jar for canning, the size of your jar and the lid.